East LA rally against police killings calls to oust LA DA Jackie Lacey, Trump on Nov. 3

 Orange is the New Black actress Diane Guerrero joined the rally and spoke about her own parents and brother who were deported to Colombia.
 Zada Música sang songs about the struggle for equality for all Latinos in the U.S.

-Sol Marques with Centro CSO spoke of the need to continue the struggle with the weekly rallies and protests at DA Lacey office and the call for a national action on November 4, to demand justice for victims of racist and political repression put out by NAARPR: National Alliance Against Racist and Political Repression.
+Sol Marquez with Centro CSO spoke of the need to continue the struggle with the weekly rallies and protests at DA Lacey office and the call for a national action on November 4, to demand justice for victims of racist and political repression put out by NAARPR: National Alliance Against Racist and Political Repression.
 The event ended with chants of “Jackie Lacey must go, Jackie Lacey will go!” and “We vote, we organize!”